dxos/dxos/docs/content/deployment/kube.md

 ---
-title: Deploying the app to a Kube
+title: Deploying the app to a KUBE
 ---

 > Make sure to have read [Environment Configuration](./environment) section first.